 Many of our students live in the neighborhood surrounding Mitchell Hamline.
 There are hundreds of apartments within walking distance of campus, and many of the Summit Avenue’s historic mansions have apartments or carriage houses to rent.

 Dining, shopping, and nightlife

 The St. Paul Pioneer Press says the Twin Cities is “boiling over” with top chefs.
 And USA Today readers recently tapped the metro area as having the “Best Local Food Scene” in the country.
 There are plenty of dining options in the Mitchell Hamline neighborhood, from Mediterranean to Asian to all-American.
 The restaurants of the Grand Avenue and Selby Avenue areas are destinations for people from all over the Twin Cities.

-Some of the popular area eateries and night spots are Billy’s on Grand, Salut Bar Americain, Sweeney’s, Muddy Pig, The Happy Gnome, W. A. Frost, Revival, La Grolla, Fabulous Fern’s, Tavern on Grand, The Uptowner, Green Mill, Saji-Ya, Dixies, Barbary Fig, and the Bonfire Grille.
+Some of the popular area eateries and night spots are Salut Bar Americain, Sweeney’s, W. A. Frost, Revival, La Grolla, Tavern on Grand, The Uptowner, Green Mill, Saji-Ya, Dixies, Emmett’s Public House, Barbary Fig, and The Lexington.

 And if you want a new look, or need to buy a gift, there are many specialty clothing shops and boutiques along Grand Avenue.

 You’ll find all of life’s necessities, from food to prescriptions, not far from campus.
 You can shop for groceries at Kowalski’s, Whole Foods, Mississippi Market, Trader Joe’s, and Cub.
 There’s a Target and Walmart close by in the Midway area of St. Paul.
 There are several CVS and Walgreens pharmacies in the area.
 And you’ll have no trouble finding a salon or spa in the neighborhood.

 Beautiful and historic